-A handful of ships have changed their itineraries and have headed or are heading to Australia where all ports are still open.
-Queen Mary 2, which was on its annual world cruise, cut out Asian ports including Singapore and Hong Kong and arrived in Perth early, boosting the city’s economy, while sister ship Queen Elizabeth, is also staying longer.
-Queen Elizabeth which had already spent 100 days sailing around Aussie waters is now staying an extra 60 days and will embark on its first 27-day circumnavigation of Australia from Sydney on April 12.
+A handful of ships changed their itineraries and headed for or were heading to Australia when all ports were still open before the Prime Minister’s recent announcement above.
+Queen Mary 2, which was on its annual world cruise, cut out Asian ports including Singapore and Hong Kong and arrived in Perth early, boosting the city’s economy, while sister ship Queen Elizabeth, stayed longer in Australia.
+The Cunard ship had already spent 100 days sailing in Aussie waters when the virus struck; the owners decided to keep it Down Under for an extra 60 days and devise a last-minute 27-day circumnavigation of Australia cruise to depart from Sydney on April 12.
 (As of March 16, it would appear that this cruise and others around this date won’t be going ahead).

 And in some good news for Princess, its newest ship Sapphire Princess is planned to come to Australia earlier than previously scheduled having abandoned its China sailings.
 Among new itineraries planned is an Australian circumnavigation.
 All these new loops of the Australian continent are pretty rare – only a handful of ships ever offer this long itinerary.
 It might be a good idea to get onboard and score a deal once things settle down and ports re-open.

 Western Australia is also going to benefit from Sapphire’s longer stay in Australia, as a dozen or so cruises are scheduled for the WA coast from around May.
 Sand Gropers (our nickname for those who reside in the west) will be able to enjoy winter cruising too, which has never been offered there, as one of Sapphire’s itineraries is the 17-night ‘Northern Explorer’ between Fremantle and Sydney that will call at Broome during the Broome Cup as well as Geraldton and Cairns.
-It’s scheduled to depart on August 20.
+It’s scheduled to depart on August 20 – but that’s a day-by-day proposition.

-The Queen Elizabeth circumnavigation, with calls at ports including Brisbane, Cairns, Darwin, Fremantle, Busselton and Kangaroo Island is starting at $1799 per person, twin-share, so that’s certainly a bargain if it happens.
-Sapphire Princess’s 17 day trip from Fremantle to Cairns (as detailed above) is $1999 for 17 nights – and that’s definitely worth checking out.
+Sapphire Princess’s 17-day trip from Fremantle to Cairns (as detailed above) is $1999 for 17 nights – was definitely worth checking out.
 Other lines are following suit.
-The best advice is to check cruise websites and even Facebook for the latest offerings fro cruises down the track.
+The best advice is to check cruise websites and even Facebook for the latest offerings for cruises down the track.

 There has been some good news.
 The cruise industry’s feel-good moment came when Royal Caribbean decided to reposition its ship Spectrum of the Seas from Shanghai to Sydney and offer free three-day cruises to the first responders and families who battled the flames during our shocker of a bushfire season.
 All guests would be accommodated in balcony or oceanview cabins and also be offered free alcoholic drinks during dinner meals – something not usually offered by Royal Caribbean.
 The third and final thank-you cruise headed out on Friday, March 13.